nomic-io/nomic/README.md

 First, find your address by running `nomic balance` (for now this must be run on a machine which has an active full node).

-Ask the Nomic team for some coins in the Telegram and include your address.
+Ask the Nomic team for some coins in Discord and include your address.

 Once you have received coins, you can declare your node as a validator and delegate to yourself with: